5 Simple Ways to Improve Your Brain Health & Reach Your Goals

 Sleep helps repair and renew all the cells in the body.
 It gives the brain a chance to wash away toxins that build up during the day.
 A recent study found that just one night of sleep deprivation can raise blood levels of tau, a protein potentially harmful to the brain.
 To ensure you have the energy needed to fast-track your New Year’s fitness goals, it’s recommended that you get 7-9 hours of sleep each night.

-5. Challenge Your Brain
+5. Know Your Brain

 At BrainMD, we’re dedicated to providing the highest purity nutrients to support your brain health and overall well-being.
 For more information about our full list of supplements, please visit us at BrainMD.